earthbucks/earthbucks/docs/prompt.md

 I am optimistic we will be able to launch the first version in just a few months.

-Please follow @satored_com (http://satored.com) to stay up-to-date.
+Please follow @earthbucks_com (http://earthbucks.com) to stay up-to-date.

-Satoshi Nakamoto #WeAreAllSatoshi
+Ryan X. Charles

 ---

-Data Structures and New Name
+### Data Structures and New Name

 March 30, 2024